 Make the Commitment to Yourself Today

-At the end of the day, it really comes down to making a choice about your life and your health.
-Often, we don’t always appreciate our good health until it is gone.
+At the end of the day, it comes down to making a choice about your life and your health.
+We sometimes don’t appreciate our good health until it is gone.
 That’s why it’s important to start making yourself and your health a priority in the new year.

 As you can see, starting a new adaptive fitness regimen may offer you health benefits.
-Plus, it doesn’t have to take a lot of time, money, or preparation.
+Plus, it doesn’t require much time, money, or preparation.

-I hope my tips help you get started on a brand new year of focusing on your health.
+I hope my tips help you start a brand new year of focusing on your health.